-TYLER, Texas — As COVID-19 numbers rise across the country, many are left wondering where they can get a COVID-19 vaccine.
+TYLER, Texas — As the DELTA variant spreads and COVID-19 cases rise across the country, many are left wondering where they can get a vaccine.

 CBS19 has compiled a list of everything you need to know about the vaccine and vaccine availability in East Texas.